-Developing a Contact Center Work-At-Home Program
+Developing a Contact Center Work-at-Home Program

-While many contact centers, particularly the large ones, had disaster recovery (DR) and business continuity (BC) plans in place before the pandemic hit, even if they were rarely tested and updated, surprisingly few included the option of having employees work from home for an extended period of time.
-And even BC plans that had work-at-home (WAH) guidelines for agents were unlikely to have documented best practices for supervisors or managers who unexpectedly needed to work remotely.
+While many contact centers, particularly large ones, had disaster recovery (DR) and business continuity (BC) plans in place before the pandemic hit, even if they were rarely tested and updated, surprisingly few included the option of having employees work from home for an extended period of time.
+And even BC plans that had work-at-home (WAH) guidelines for agents were unlikely to have documented best practices for supervisors or managers who unexpectedly needed to work remotely too.

 However, the first step in the process is to enable contact center workers to work from their homes.
 For this reason, all contact centers, even those with just a few employees, need an effective WAH program supported by the necessary technology and solutions.
-Below is a high-level list companies should take into consideration when building (or enhancing) their contact center WAH initiative.
-Most of these apply to all contact centers, but some, like the use of voice biometrics, may not be cost effective for smaller environments.
+Below is a high-level list companies should take into consideration when building or enhancing their contact center WAH initiative.
+Most of these apply to all contact centers, but some, like the use of voice biometrics, may not be cost-effective for smaller environments.

-WAH Considerations for Contact Centers
+Work-at-Home Considerations for Contact Centers

-- Acquire and utilize cloud-based contact center systems and applications that enable companies to easily route customer interactions to agents and provide insight into their performance, whether they are on-site or off-site, including:
+Cloud-Based Technology: Acquire and utilize cloud-based contact center systems and applications that enable companies to easily route customer interactions to agents and provide insight into their performance, whether they are on-site or off-site, including:

 - Desktop analytics to monitor application usage